- American Physical Society Sites

 The website of the Forum shall be managed and edited by a Webmaster, who shall be elected by the Executive Committee for a term of three years.
 The Webmaster shall be assisted in policy decisions by the Editorial Board.

 Official announcements shall be made in the History of Physics Newsletter, and in such other publications as the Executive Committee may direct.
 Publication of announcements in the APS News will be made at the discretion of the APS News Editor.

 ARTICLE XIII-PROCEDURE FOR AMENDMENT OF BYLAWS

-Proposal of an Amendment to these Bylaws may be made by the Council, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Forum.
-If the proposed amendment originates within the Forum, it must be approved by Council before further action can be taken.
+Proposal of an Amendment to these Bylaws may be made by the Council, by the Society’s Governance Committee, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Forum.
+However initiated, a proposed Amendment must be reviewed by the Society’s Governance Committee and approved by Council before further action can be taken.

 Following Council approval, the Secretary-Treasurer shall distribute copies of the proposed Amendment to all members of the Forum accompanied by ballot forms, by mail and/or electronically, setting a closing date for voting on the Amendment not less than four weeks after distribution of the ballot forms.
 Adoption of the Amendment shall require a two-thirds majority of those voting on the Amendment.